For £25 a month you can get five drinks a day.

 Most coffees cost £2.50, teas £1.85, iced drinks £2.85 and smoothies £3.35.

 Let’s assume you only drink coffee.
-To cover that £20 a month cost you’ll need to order eight coffees a month, so roughly two a week.
+To cover that £25 a month cost you’ll need to order 10 coffees a month, so roughly two or three a week.
 Any more than this and you’ll be saving money.

-If you’re a tea drinker then you’ll need to order 11 teas a month to start saving money.
-But you’ll only need six smoothies to break even.
+If you’re a tea drinker then you’ll need to order 14 teas a month to start saving money.
+But you’ll only need eight smoothies to go past the £25 fee.

-if you are back in the office and can order a single £2.50 coffee every weekday, you’ll have roughly 22 coffees a month, meaning you’ll essentially get 14 free coffees and save £35.
+For someone who orders a single £2.50 coffee every weekday, you’ll have roughly 22 coffees a month, meaning you’ll essentially get 12 free coffees and save £30.

 Listen to Cash Chats, Andy’s twice-weekly podcast.
 Episodes every Tuesday and Friday.